richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

 This works but the major drawback is that you need to write a new assembly script each time you use it.
 Also there are the intermediate files and a build directory to worry about.
-This can make it a little hard to follow which isn't a good look for your modules.
+This can make it a little hard to follow which isn't the best thing in your modules, even if you do hide the complexity away with definitions.

-Having implemented this stitching pattern more than enough times I started to think about the practicality of moving to a more data-oriented model, where the reassembly step can be a straightforward template evaluation step.
+Having implemented this stitching pattern enough times I started to think about the practicality of moving to a more data-oriented model, where the reassembly step can be a straightforward template evaluation step.
 What shook out is a module called [datacat](https://github.com/richardc/puppet-datacat).